ok9/parallel/README.md

 # parallel
-Parallel algorithm of Bayesian-based global search with Hooke–Jeeves local refinement for multi-objective optimization problems
+Parallel algorithm with OpenMPI of Bayesian-based global search with Hooke–Jeeves local refinement for multi-objective optimization problems

 Project should be compiled in build folder.